Dama gazelle

 The dama gazelle (Nanger dama), also known as the addra gazelle or mhorr gazelle, is a species of gazelle.
 It lives in Africa, in the Sahara desert and the Sahel.
 A critically endangered species, it has disappeared from most of its former range due to overhunting and habitat loss, and natural populations only remain in Chad, Mali, and Niger.
 Its habitat includes grassland, shrubland, semi-deserts, open savanna and mountain plateaus.
-Its diet includes grasses, leaves (especially Acacia leaves), shoots, and fruit.
+Its diet includes shrubs, herbs, grasses, leaves (especially Acacia leaves), shoots, and fruit.

 In Niger, the dama gazelle has become a national symbol.
 Under the Hausa name meyna or ménas, the dama gazelle appears on the badge of the Niger national football team, who are popularly called the Ménas.

 Description

 The dama gazelle is white with a reddish-brown head and neck.
 Both sexes usually have medium-length ringed horns curved like an "S".
 Males' horns are about 35 cm long, while females' horns are much shorter.
 The head is small with a narrow muzzle, and the eyes are relatively large.
 It has a longer neck and longer legs than most gazelles.
 It is between 90 and 95 cm tall at the shoulder, weighs between 35 and 75 kg, and has a lifespan up to 12 years in the wild or 18 in captivity.
 A few days following birth, dama young are strong enough to follow the herd, and after a week, they are able to run as fast as the adults.
 The dama gazelle is considered the largest species of gazelle, with incredibly long legs, which provide extra surface area to dissipate heat, one of the many ways it stays cool in its hot desert environment.
 It also tends to need more water than some of its desert relatives, but it can withstand fairly long periods of drought.
 Unlike many other desert mammals, the dama gazelle is a diurnal species, meaning it is active during the day.
 Always on the alert, the dama gazelle uses a behavior called pronking to warn herd members of danger.
 Pronking involves the animal hopping up and down with all four of its legs stiff, so that its limbs all leave and touch the ground at the same time.
 Males also establish territories, and during breeding season, they actively exclude other mature males.
 They mark their territories with urine and dung piles and secretions from glands near their eyes.